kaustubhhakim/atmodeller/docs/troubleshooting.rst

 Pipeline integration
 --------------------
 :ref:`Installation <InstallationFile>` of *Atmodeller* is straightforward, but some package dependencies may conflict with others in a larger Python pipeline.
-In general, *Atmodeller* has relatively flexible requirements, though the JAX-related dependencies are typically pinned to recent versions to ensure optimal performance and access to the latest features.
+In general, *Atmodeller* has relatively flexible requirements, though the JAX-related dependencies are typically pinned to ensure stability on older hardware whilst still taking advantage of the latest JAX features and performance improvements where possible (see :ref:`Dependency notes <DependencyNotes>`).

 If you encounter compatibility issues when integrating *Atmodeller* into your pipeline, please contact the development team for assistance.